How to remove ransomware

 Countering crypto-malware on Windows OS

 Despite how elaborate file-encrypting viruses are, manual termination is never an option.
 Even if it is just a screen locker, opt for an automatic solution.
-Press Alt+F4 combination of keys and then launch an anti-spyware tool.
+Press the Alt+F4 combination of keys and then launch an anti-spyware tool.
 If, on the way to launching a security tool, you face a series of system errors, perform the below steps.
 Safe Mode will grant you access to vital functions and then you will be able to eliminate ransomware.

 • Reboot computer in Safe Mode and repeat the installation of anti-malware app;